goravel/docs/README.md

 ## About Goravel

 Goravel is a web application framework with complete functions and excellent scalability.
-It serves as an ideal kick-start for Gophper to rapidly build their own web applications.
+As a starting scaffolding to help Gopher quickly build their own applications.

 The framework's design is consistent with [Laravel](https://github.com/laravel/laravel), simplifying the learning curve for PHPers.
-Moreover, it encourages experimentation with Golang.
 Kudos to Laravel!

 We are open to receiving stars, PRs, and issues!